maugenst/tabletojson/README.md

 June 2018 - Very special thanks to the originator of the library, Iain Collins (@iaincollins).
 Without his investigation in website grasping and mastering cheerio this lib would have not been where it is right now.
 Also I would personally like to say "Thank you" for your trust in passing me the ownership. @maugenst

-Special thanks to Marius Augenstein (@maugenst) for the latest major update, which includes ES6 syntax, uses native promises and has much improved code and inline documentation.

 Additional thanks to @roryok, Max Thyen (@maxthyen), Thor Jacobsen (@twjacobsen) and Michael Keller (@mhkeller) for improvements and bug fixes.